harrisonhoran/ling-508-final-project/README.md

 ## Using the web form
 1. Fill in Podcast Name, Filename, and paste a raw transcript (JSON array of word objects) into the Raw Transcript field.
+There is sample data below
 2. Select "Clean" mode.
 3. Click Submit — the cleaned transcript and dialogue will appear below.